IELTS One Skill Retake 2025

 Some of the handy tips curated from our in-house IELTS experts for IELTS retaking are as follows:

 1. Give yourself time: Certain things work best at the right time!
-In addition to reflecting on the above questions, give yourself time and slow down a bit.
+In addition to reflecting on the above questions, give yourself time to slow down a bit.
 If you scored below 5 in your last test, give yourself more time for the re-attempt, if possible at least 6 months.

 2. Mentally prepare yourself: Apart from giving yourself additional time, you should also be ready mentally for your next IELTS exam.
-It’s better to postpone the exam rather than making a false attempt after you fail the first time.
+It’s better to postpone the exam rather than make a false attempt after you fail the first time.

 3. Practice hard: Practice is key for any exam.
 For IELTS, particularly, the more you practice, the more confident you become.
 Remember that each time you attempt to take the test, the questions will change so you must study accordingly.